Devon Sailing Taster

-This 3-day sailing holiday cruise offers a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller, Pilgrim of Brixham is the perfect ship to do it on.
-You’ll be able to explore the South Devon coastline, with quintessential seaside towns such as Torbay, Dartmouth and Salcombe all on the list of potential stops.
-Whilst you’ll be able to explore ashore on this trip, you will be sure to develop your sea legs with a unique sailing experience.
+Sail along the South Devon coastline, with quintessential seaside towns such as Torbay, Dartmouth and Salcombe all on the list of potential stops.
+This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.

 |Voyage||Set Sail||Days||Cost p/p|